dotnet/vscode-csharp/README.md

 ## Note about using .NET Core 3.1.401 or .NET 5 Preview 8 SDKs on Mono platforms

 Because of the new minimum MSBuild version requirement of these new SDKs, it will be necessary to use the Mono packaged with the C# extension.
-You can set "omnisharp.useGlobalMono" to "never" in the VS Code settings to force the use of the included Mono.
+The meaning of "omnisharp.useGlobalMono" has change to "never", this forces the use of the included Mono.
+To use your system install of Mono set the value to "always" although it may not be compatible with newer SDKs.

 ## What's new in 1.23.1
 -   Register FixAll commands for disposal ([#3984](https://github.com/OmniSharp/omnisharp-vscode/issues/3984), PR: [#3985](https://github.com/OmniSharp/omnisharp-vscode/pull/3985))
 -   Register FixAll commands for disposal ([#3984](https://github.com/OmniSharp/omnisharp-vscode/issues/3984), PR: [#3985](https://github.com/OmniSharp/omnisharp-vscode/pull/3985))
 -   Include version matched target files with minimal MSBuild (PR: [omnisharp-roslyn#1895](https://github.com/OmniSharp/omnisharp-roslyn/pull/1895))
 -   Fix lack of trailing italics in quickinfo (PR: [omnisharp-roslyn#1894](https://github.com/OmniSharp/omnisharp-roslyn/pull/1894))
--   Start moving omnisharp to directly using Roslyn's completion service (PR: [omnisharp-roslyn#1877](https://github.com/OmniSharp/omnisharp-roslyn/pull/1877))
+-   Set meaning of UseGlobalMono "auto" to "never" until Mono updates their MSBuild (PR: [#3998](https://github.com/OmniSharp/omnisharp-vscode/pull/3998))

 ## What's new in 1.23.0
 -   Fix typo in supressBuildAssetsNotification setting name ([#3941](https://github.com/OmniSharp/omnisharp-vscode/issues/3941), PR: [#3942](https://github.com/OmniSharp/omnisharp-vscode/pull/3942))